ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 * Second, adding technology doesn't necessarily add value unless there's a clear goal or outcome to be achieved.

-<strong>To avoid these challenges, you need to focus on business requirements first</strong>.
+<strong>To avoid these challenges, you need to focus on business requirements first.
 Once you've figured out the business requirements, you can then match those requirements to technologies that help achieve those goals or requirements.
-Then, you need the right mix of skills to carry the plan out.
+Then, you need the right mix of skills to carry the plan out.</strong>

 This is where the Hybrid Cloud Engineer comes in.
 The engineer is needed to help organizations successfully plan and implement their cloud transformation.

-A hybrid cloud engineer can bring in new technologies quickly, analyze competition, and create comparisons between old and new ways of doing business.
-Hybrid cloud engineers are able to modernize any organization, but they will find every business increasingly requiring hybrid capabilities to compete on a global scale.
+<strong>A hybrid cloud engineer can bring in new technologies quickly, analyze competition, and create comparisons between old and new ways of doing business.
+Hybrid cloud engineers are able to modernize any organization, but they will find every business increasingly requiring hybrid capabilities to compete on a global scale.</strong>

 ![image](https://raw.githubusercontent.com/ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-/main/images/3.jpg)